born3am/rainbow-calculator-cli/README.md

 # Calculator on CLI (Command Line Interface).
 (15.09.2021)

-Clone the repo and type the command "node calculator" in the terminal.
+Clone the repo and type at the terminal command line: node calculator

 Choose a calculation option among these 11 options: